Issues and answers: Part 7

 - “What’s the Problem?”
 United States Environmental Protection Agency.

 Animal agriculture is responsible for up to 91% of Amazon destruction.
 This fact can be soured to these three: World Bank.
 “Causes of Deforestation of the Brazilian Amazon” – Margulis, Sergio.
 Causes of Deforestation of the Brazilian Rainforest.
 Washington: World Bank Publications, 2003. – WORLD BANK WORKING PAPER NO. 22.
 1-2 acres of rainforest are cleared every second.
 Up to 137 plant, animal and insect species are lost every day due to rainforest destruction.
 26 million rainforest acres (10.8m hectares) have been cleared for palm oil production according to “Indonesia: palm oil expansion unaffected by forest moratorium.”
 USDA Foreign Agricultural Service.
 2013.
-We would have to cut down another tree if we all decided to mass produce hemp.
+We would not have to cut down another tree if we all decided to mass produce hemp.
 Grows ten times faster, you can use it for fuel, paper, clothers and so much more.
 Research that choice we could be making much more.